Priority Management

 • Priority policies take precedence over external management.

-• If an entity is managed externally, the priority level can still be updated manually, and the external management will not override the manual update.
+• If an entity is managed externally, the priority level can still be updated manually, and external management will not override the manual update.

-• These instructions requires TrackMe 2.1.10 or later.
+• These instructions require TrackMe 2.1.10 or later.

 Example of SPL: